Should we still be building roads? The case of the western bypass around Montpellier

 • Hugo Arnichand – Member of Shifters

 Co-delegate of Shifters Languedoc-Roussillon.
-General engineer, specializing in energy and the environment.
+General engineer specializing in energy and the environment.

 Receive a weekly summary of the UM agenda

-* By entering your e-mail address you agree to receive the weekly UM agenda summary by e-mail and you acknowledge our privacy policy.
-You can unsubscribe at any time using the unsubscribe link or by contacting us by e-mail.
+* By entering your email address, you agree to receive a weekly summary of the UM calendar by email and acknowledge that you have read ourprivacy policy.
+You can unsubscribe at any time using the unsubscribe linkor by contacting us by email.